-By this point, not only should you have a good idea about what game design is, but also maybe you want to become one now – whether that means joining a professional AAA company or simply solo-developing some games as a hobby.
-Whatever your ultimate goals, though, we’ve compiled some of our tips and resources to help you take the first steps on this amazing journey!
+By this point, not only should you have a good idea about what game design is, but also maybe you want to become one now – whether that means joining a professional AAA company or simply solo-developing some video games as a hobby.
+Whatever your ultimate goals, though, we’ve compiled some of our tips and resources to help you take the first steps on this amazing journey and master game design!

 Get the Technical Skills

 So, obviously, the first step here is to get some technical skills and master the basics, both of game design and its many facets, and of programming.
-We’ve broken some helpful resources up below to get you started on your journey.
+We’ve broken some helpful tutorials and online courses below to get you started on your journey.

 - Best Programming Languages to Learn to Code by Lindsay Schardon